siddharthalal/Project-2---Predicting-Player-s-Ratings/README.md

 from sklearn.model_selection import cross_val_score
-from sklearn.model_selection import GridSearchCV from sklearn import metrics from math import sqrt from matplotlib import pyplot as plt import seaborn as sns
+from sklearn.model_selection import GridSearchCV from sklearn import metrics from matplotlib import pyplot as plt
 # allow plots to appear directly in the notebook
 %matplotlib inline
 ```